GenericMappingTools/gmt/doc/rst/source/makecpt.rst

 -----------

-**makecpt** is a utility that will help you make color palette tables (CPT files).
-You define an equidistant set of contour intervals or pass your own z-table, and create a new CPT file based on an existing master CPT file.
-The resulting CPT file can be reversed relative to the master cpt, and can be made continuous or discrete.
+**makecpt** is a utility that will help you make color palette tables (CPTs).
+You define an equidistant set of contour intervals or pass your own z-table, and create a new CPT based on an existing master CPT.
+The resulting CPT can be reversed relative to the master cpt, and can be made continuous or discrete.
 For color tables beyond the standard GMT offerings, visit cpt-city: http://soliton.vm.bytemark.co.uk/pub/cpt-city/.

-The CPT file includes three additional colors beyond the range of z-values.
+The CPT includes three additional colors beyond the range of z-values.
 These are the background color (B) assigned to values lower than the lowest *z*-value, the foreground color (F) assigned to values higher than the highest *z*-value, and the NaN color (N) painted wherever values are undefined.

-If the master CPT file includes B, F, and N entries, these will be copied into the new master file.
+If the master CPT includes B, F, and N entries, these will be copied into the new master file.
 If not, the parameters :ref:`COLOR_BACKGROUND <COLOR_BACKGROUND>`, :ref:`COLOR_FOREGROUND <COLOR_FOREGROUND>`, and :ref:`COLOR_NAN <COLOR_NAN>` from